SamerArkab/GamesDashboard/README.md

 ## Features

 - **Add New Games:**
-  - Log in with the owner account.
+  - Log in with the admin's account (owner is the provided user).
   - Navigate to the "Add Game" section to add new games to the hub.

 - **User Authentication:**
-  - Log in with the provided owner or normal user accounts.
-  - Sign up as a new normal user if needed.
+  - Sign up as a new normal user if needed (or login with the provided admin user - owner).

 - **Game Reviews:**
-  - Logged-in users (including normal users) can add reviews to games.
+  - Logged-in users can add reviews to games.